 What is YFS?

-Youth for Sewa is an unpaid summer internship offered by Sewa International UK & National Hindu Students Forum, focusing on self-development through the service of underprivileged communities It is an opportunity for young adults to contribute their time to a larger movement of serving humanity.
+Youth for Sewa is an unpaid summer internship offered by Sewa UK (registered charity) in collaboration with National Hindu Students Forum UK.
+Our focus is on self-development through the service of underprivileged communities.
+It’s an opportunity for young adults to contribute their time to a larger movement of serving humanity.

 How are the projects chosen?

-Projects are available in health care, education, environmental awareness, women’s empowerment, rural development and micro-finance.
-The YFS has spent time visiting and working in each project, understanding the culture, dynamics and passion of the project and the local team.
-Projects are selected through strict criteria and we take into account time frame, safety, transport links and opportunities to engage with various elements of Sewa work.
+Projects are available in social care, education, environmental awareness, and much more.
+The YFS team has spent time visiting each project understanding the culture, dynamics and passion of the project and local team.
+Projects are selected through strict criteria.
+We take into account safety, transport links and opportunities to engage with sewa work.